CloudCannon/staticshape/docs/content/docs/conditional-nodes.md

 weight: 48
 ---

 A conditional is a very common part of building a website.
-It allows for nodes to be exist in some places and not in others.
-Use cases for a conditionals are:
+It allows for nodes to exist in some places and not in others.
+Use cases for a conditional are:

 - Page banners
 - Warnings and notices